acscripts/ac_switchjob/README.md

 This is a very simple script that I wanted to release, because I couldn't find any free script of this kind without vulnerabilities or optimization stuff.
-The whole script is in server side which means that there are **no posibble exploits** – e.g. setting any job you want or skipping the cooldown timer.
+The whole script is in server side which means that there are **no possible exploits** – e.g. setting any job you want or skipping the cooldown timer.

 ---